 The Department of Art Practice at the University of California, Berkeley invites applications for a pool of part-time lecturers to teach courses in photography, painting, ceramics, a seminar in contemporary global art, and Art 8, a cross-media foundations course.
 Some of these courses are offered in summer sessions only.
 Please indicate your availability and preference for summer, or for fall 2107 and spring, academic year 2017/18.
 Please see campus general catalog at http://guide.berkeley.edu/courses/art/

 Applicants can apply to more than one discipline.
 Please stipulate at the top of your letter which discipline(s) you are applying for.
 Screening of applicants begins immediately and will continue as needed.
 The number of available positions will vary, depending on the needs of the Department.
 (UC Berkeley’s academic calendar can be viewed at http://registrar.berkeley.edu/),

 Duties include teaching a studio and/or lecture course (or courses), advising students, and holding regular office hours.
 A Lecturer helps students build conceptual and critical foundations, and practical studio skills that may focus on materials, form, content, history, and process.
-Generally, each course meets for a total of 12 hours per week (usually 3 hours x 4 days a week) for 6 weeks.
+Summer session, each course meets for a total of 12 hours per week (usually 3 hours x 4 days a week) for 6 weeks.
 Academic year, each course meets 6 hours of lecture per week (3 hours x 2 days a week) plus 3 hours of studio time per week.

-Basic qualifications: Must be enrolled in an MFA program by time of application.
+Basic qualifications: Must have completed an MFA program by time of application

 Additional qualifications by start date: An MFA or equivalent degree and teaching experience